Wilson loop invariants and bulk-boundary correspondence in higher-order topological insulators with two anticommuting mirror symmetries: Topological invariants and bulk-boundary correspondence

-Now, we are in a position to directly calculate and compare the mirror-filtered invariants of the Wannier Hamiltonian, $\eta_j(k_{*j})$, and the invariants defined for Wannier spectrum, $\eta_{j\varepsilon}^\text{per}$.
-We show the values of the latter in Figs.~\ref{fig:BECsep}-\ref{fig:BEC-BC} and report that in all cases we have studied, we have found
+Now, we are in a position to directly calculate and compare the mirror-filtered invariants of the Wannier Hamiltonian, $\eta_j(k_{*j})$, and the invariants defined for the Wannier spectrum, $\eta_{j\varepsilon}^\text{per}$.
+We show the values of the latter in Figs.~\ref{fig:BECsep}-\ref{fig:BEC-BC} and report that in all the cases we have studied, we have found that

 holds true.